How we migrated from accessing and filtering data using Redux selectors to Apollo type policies.

 }

 Since Apollo stores data entities using a normalization approach, the data in the cached queries are by reference, not value.
-We can see the values of these normalized entities adjacent to the ROOT_QUERY
+We can see the values of these normalized entities adjacent to the ROOT_QUERY, which stores all of the cached responses.

 If we wanted to filter down our data to get the managers like we did before, we could write another query like this: